 Novartis.
-In May 2017, we signed an agreement with Novartis Inc. to manage the global clinical and commercial shipments of its CAR-T cell therapies, including the commercial launch of CAR-T cell therapy, KYMRIAH[®] (CTL019), for children and young adults with B-cell ALL that is refractory or has relapsed at least twice.
-On August 30, 2017 Novartis received from the FDA the first ever CAR-T cell approval for the first indication of KYMRIAH[®].
-Subsequently on May 1, 2018, the FDA approved KYMRIAH[®] for the treatment of adult patients with relapsed/refractory DLBCL.
-Thereafter, Novartis announced that KYMRIAH[®] was approved for both ALL and DLBCL by the EU on August 27, 2018.
-As of Mach 31, 2020 Novartis has qualified over 230 treatment centers and more than 20 countries worldwide have coverage for at least one indication of KYMRIAH[®].
-Novartis reported Q1 2020 revenue of \$93 million from KYMRIAH[®] compared to \$45 million for Q1 2019.
-During the first quarter of 2020 KYMRIAH[®] received the FDA Regenerative Medicine Advanced Therapy designation for the treatment of follicular lymphoma.
-Under our agreement with Novartis, Cryoport provides its full platform of cryogenic packaging and shipping using its Cryoport Express[®] Shippers, monitoring using its SmartPakTM Condition Monitoring System technology and communications and information recording using its Cryoportal[®] Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally
+In May 2017, we signed an agreement with Novartis Inc. to manage the global clinical and commercial shipments of its CAR-T cell therapies, including the commercial launch of CAR-T cell therapy, KYMRIAH® (CTL019), for children and young adults with B-cell ALL that is refractory or has relapsed at least twice.
+On August 30, 2017 Novartis received from the FDA the first ever CAR-T cell approval for the first indication of KYMRIAH®.
+Subsequently on May 1, 2018, the FDA approved KYMRIAH® for the treatment of adult patients with relapsed/refractory DLBCL.
+Thereafter, Novartis announced that KYMRIAH® was approved for both ALL and DLBCL by the EU on August 27, 2018.
+As of June 30, 2020 Novartis, has qualified over 240 treatment centers and over 25 countries worldwide have coverage for at least one indication of KYMRIAH®.
+Novartis reported Q2 2020 revenue of \$118 million from KYMRIAH® compared to \$58 million for Q2 2019 During the first quarter of 2020 KYMRIAH® received the FDA Regenerative Medicine Advanced Therapy designation for the treatment of follicular lymphoma and they expect to submit a filing for commercial approval in 2021.
+Under our agreement with Novartis, Cryoport provides its full platform of cryogenic packaging and shipping using its Cryoport Express® Shippers, monitoring using its SmartPakTM Condition Monitoring System technology and communications and information recording using its Cryoportal® Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally.

 Kite/Gilead.
-In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a subsidiary of Gilead Sciences) to manage the clinical and commercial shipments of its CAR-T cell therapy, YESCARTA[®] (Axicabtagene Ciloleucel).
-On October 18, 2017, YESCARTA[®] became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
-Additionally, YESCARTA[®] received EU approval on August 27, 2018 for relapsed/refractory DLBCL and PMBCL.
+In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a subsidiary of Gilead Sciences) to manage the clinical and commercial shipments of its CAR-T cell therapy, YESCARTA® (Axicabtagene Ciloleucel).
+On October 18, 2017, YESCARTA® became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
+Additionally, YESCARTA® received EU approval on August 27, 2018 for relapsed/refractory DLBCL and PMBCL.
 As of the end of Q1 2020, Kite had 176 certified centers authorized to treat patients globally.
-Through these centers approximately 2,900 patients have been treated with YESCARTA[®].
-Gilead reported Q1 2020 revenue of \$140 million from YESCARTA[®] compared to \$96 million for Q1 2019.
-In addition to YESCARTA[®], Kite filed for regulatory approval in the United States of KTE-X19 for the treatment of mantle cell lymphoma in the fourth quarter of 2019, received a Priority Review designation, and expects commercial approval in the second half of 2020.
+Through these centers approximately 2,900 patients have been treated with YESCARTA®.
+Gilead reported Q1 2020 revenue of \$140 million from YESCARTA® compared to \$96 million for Q1 2019.
+In addition to YESCARTA®, Kite filed for regulatory approval in the United States of KTE-X19 for the treatment of mantle cell lymphoma in the fourth quarter of 2019, received a Priority Review designation, and expects commercial approval in the second half of 2020.
 Further, in the first quarter of 2020 Gilead filed for KTE-X19's approval with the European Medicines Agency and is now under review.
-Under our agreement with Kite, we provide our platform of cryogenic packaging and shipping using our Cryoport Express[®] Shippers, monitoring using our SmartPakTM Condition Monitoring System technology and communications and information recording using our Cryoportal[®] Logistics Management Platform to manage shipments from the Kite manufacturing sites to their clinical and commercial sites of patient administration globally.
+Under our agreement with Kite, we provide our platform of cryogenic packaging and shipping using our Cryoport Express® Shippers, monitoring using our SmartPakTM Condition Monitoring System technology and communications and information recording using our Cryoportal® Logistics Management Platform to manage shipments from the Kite manufacturing sites to their clinical and commercial sites of patient administration globally.
 In April 2020, the agreement was further amended and extended through April 2023, subject to certain termination and extension provisions.